kata-containers/kata-containers/kernel/README.md

 In order to do Kata Kernel changes.
 There are places to contribute:

-1. [Kata runtime versions file][runtime-versions-file]: This file points to the recommended to use by Kata.
+1. [Kata runtime versions file][runtime-versions-file]: This file points to the recommended versions to be used by Kata.
 To update the kernel version send a pull request to update that version.
 The Kata CI will run all the use cases and verify it works.

 1. Kata packaging repository.
 This repository contains all the kernel configs and patches recommended for Kata Containers kernel: